 Background and study aims

 Virtual interventions have beneficial effects on diabetes self-management, especially when they integrate components of patient education and support as essential parts of therapy.
-They are not yet widely implemented into usual patient care but have the potential to improve the level of continuous high-quality care delivery.
-The study follows the phases of the Medical Research Council (MRC) framework of developing and evaluating complex interventions.
-The aim of this feasibility randomised controlled trial with a waiting-list control group is to evaluate the feasibility and acceptability of the recently developed virtual intervention of diabetes self-management education and support.
+They are not yet widely implemented into usual patient care but have the potential to improve the delivery of continuous high-quality care.
+The study follows the phases of the Medical Research Council (MRC) framework for developing and evaluating complex interventions.
+The aim of this feasibility randomised controlled trial with a waiting-list control group is to evaluate the feasibility and acceptability of a virtual intervention of diabetes self-management education and support.

 Who can participate?